Andor: Season 2

 Parrot analytics revealed that Andor led Canadian demand among digital original series for the week of April 20–27, following the April 22 premiere of its second season on Disney+.
 The show achieved a demand average of 46.1 times the market average, placing it at No. 1 on the Top 10 Digital Originals chart in Canada.
 It also ranked No. 3 overall across all TV shows in the country (including linear, pay TV, SVOD, and AVOD), with a demand average of 46, behind The Last of Us and Saturday Night Live.
 Whip Media announced that Andor was the top streaming original series in the U.S. for the week ending April 27, as well as for the week ending May 18.
 Reelgood stated it was the second most-streamed series in the U.S. for the week ending April 30.
 JustWatch reported that Andor was among the five most-streamed shows in the U.S. from April 28 to May 4, before moving to the top three between May 5–11.
 The series reached first place during the week of May 12–18.

 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, revealed that Andor attracted 1.2 million U.S. households who watched the first episode within the first six days.
 This figure matches the viewership for the premiere episode of Andor Season 1 over the same time span in September 2022.
 Nielsen Media Research estimated that the series was watched for 721 million minutes in the U.S. from April 21–27.
 Approximately 65% of Andors viewing total during the measured period was attributed to the first three new episodes, suggesting that some viewers were also revisiting Season 1.
 The series was also the most male-skewing title of the week, with 67% of its audience identifying as male.
 During the week of April 28 to May 4, Andor recorded 821 million minutes of watch time, ranking as the sixth most-streamed program- The following week, from May 5–11, the series garnered 830 million minutes of watch time, becoming the fifth most-streamed program.
 From May 12–18, Andor accumulated 931 million minutes of watch time, making it the most-streamed program during that week.
+By the end of 2025, Nielsen estimated the show accumulated 7.4 billion minutes, the most of any live-action series on Disney+ that year.
+Additional, Nielsen claimed Andor was the most streamed Star Wars title across Millennials and Gen X (ages 30-61) in the first fiscal quarter of 2026.